microfleet/core/packages/core/docs/rfc/service-request.md

 Sets reply header to the map.

 Must normalize title.
+Must cast numeric value to string.
-Must validate and cast value.
+Must validate title and value.
+Must throw exception if any of arguments is invalid.

 If normalized `title` is `set-cookie`, it's being appended to previously set `set-cookie` value.
 Else it`s value is being overridden: